fenago/spark-dev3600/DEV362/Lab_8.md

 (Love and Other Catastrophes (1996),7.2672409490233045)

-L10-11

-Lesson 10: Apache Spark MLlib

-Lab 10.3: Analyze a simple flight example with decision trees Estimated time to complete: 15 minutes
+## Lab 10.3: Analyze a simple flight example with decision trees
+Estimated time to complete: 15 minutes
 Our data is from http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=OnTime.
 We are using flight information for January 2014.
 For each flight, we have the following information:
 Field